- This event has passed.

 at Temple Emanuel

 Many of us have ancestors who began their American Experience in New York City.
 The five boroughs of the city offer many genealogical resources.
 Between the American Revolution and the Civil War, NYC’s population increased strikingly, from about 33,000 people in 1790 to more than one million in 1860.
-This presentation by Michael Strauss offers a unique perspective on the various genealogical sources and records that are available in New York City.
+New York’s population continued to grow (and create more documents) well into the twentieth century.
+This presentation offers a unique perspective on the various genealogical sources and records available in New York City.

 The Great War: Researching Your World War I Ancestors